catalyst-cooperative/open-energy-data-for-all/episodes/modularization.md

 Let's go back to the description we wrote earlier:

-> This code takes a table with data stored in one column per month and stacks all the fields for a single variable
-> (fuel_consumed_for_electricity_mmbtu), returning a table with one month column and one value column for this variable in
-> order to make it easier to plot our data over time.
+*"This code takes a table with data stored in one column per month and stacks all the fields for a single variable* *(fuel_consumed_for_electricity_mmbtu), returning a table with one month column and one value column for this variable in* *order to make it easier to plot our data over time."*

 Yes, the code definitely does this!
 Whatever code we use to write our `melt_monthly_vars` function, it should definitely work for this case.